mariuszmickiewicz/carbon-sketch-assistant/README.md

 # Carbon Sketch assistant
 ### Add it to Sketch
 * [Download Carbon Sketch Assistant](https://mariuszmickiewicz.github.io/carbon-sketch-assistant/public/carbon-design-system.tgz)
-* Open Assistants window in Sketch, then > Cogwheel icon > Manage assistans… > Cogwheel icon > Add from url… and select the file you downloaded above
+* Open Assistants window in Sketch, then click > Cogwheel icon > Manage assistants… > Cogwheel icon > Add from url… > select the file you downloaded above
 * Or add `sketch://add-assistant?url=` in front of the link above and run it in your browser (it will open Sketch and add the assistant automatically).

 ### artboards-grid